 Our Constitution has adopted the best features of most of the major constitutions of the world as per the needs of the country.
-Though borrowed from almost every constitution in the world, the constitution of India has several salient features that distinguish it from the constitutions of other countries.
+Though borrowed from many constitutions around the world, the Constitution of India has several salient features that distinguish it from the constitutions of other countries.

 Aspirants would find this topic very helpful while preparing for the IAS Exam.

 This topic is important for the Polity section (GS II) of the UPSC Syllabus.

 Constitution of India – Major Features

 The salient features of the Indian Constitution are listed and briefed below:

 - Constitutions are classified into written, like the American Constitution, or unwritten, like the British Constitution.

 - The Constitution of India has the distinction of being the lengthiest and most detailed constitutional document the world has so far produced.
 In other words, the Constitution of India is the lengthiest of all the written constitutions of the world.

 - It is a very comprehensive, elaborate and detailed document.

 - The factors that contributed to the elephantine size of the Indian Constitution are: